eltonvs/coding-style/README.md

 Always use **soft tabs** with **2 spaces width** and be consistent (never mix spaces and tabs).

-> Lately I'm using the SCSS Syntax, but
+> I'm using the SCSS Syntax

 ```sass
 // Good